1945

 been Harriet Appelwick.)
 This flight was connected with the famous TWA pilot strike.
 Frye

-The famous Frye TWA Lodestar as seen above was featured on a TWA Postcard in the 1940's.
+The famous Frye TWA Lodestar seen (above) was featured on a TWA Postcard in 1945.
+This

-This image is submitted by aviation enthusiast and TWA historian (former employee) Patrick
+image was submitted by aviation enthusiast TWA historian and former employee Patrick

 Chateau of the